 Entry Procedures and Regulations

-We are also looking for writers and publishers who would like to do book launches and talks at our Festival over June 28 to July 3 in Wanaka.
+We are also looking for writers and publishers who would like to do book launches and talks at our Festival over June 26 to 28 in Wanaka.

 The NZ Mountain Book Festival is an exciting event, bringing the best adventure books written on the world’s remote places and extreme sports.
 The festival features; guest speakers, readings, seminars, book signings and launches.
 The Festival offers a wide spectrum of experiences for the adventure book-loving audience.

-We bring their spirit of adventure, from around the world, to the alpine villages of Wanaka (June 28 to July 3) and Queenstown (4-6 July) in 2019.
+We bring their spirit of adventure, from around the world, to the alpine village of Wanaka (June 26 to 28) in 2020.

 The mountain book competition provides an opportunity for writers to showcase their work, receive merit and win cash prizes.
 We invite you to submit your book for consideration.